 Techniques Of Surgery

-What types of cancer can be treated with cryosurgery?
+What types of cancers are treated with High-intensity focused ultrasound (HIFU)?

 - Prostate cancer